*SONNET CANNOT ANSWER QUESTIONS ON USING DUETS IN CUBES*

 Do you know of anything like that or know of anyone's experienced that?

 (I'm not sure if there's space to put a fan on the stock heatsink, but there are companies that make fan cooled low-profile heatsinks like Tennmax.
-A Tennmax cooler was used in the Stealth Voodoo3 cooler review.)
+A Tennmax low-profile cooler was used in the Stealth Voodoo3 cooler review and I've used a stock GF2 MX in a Cube OK (dual G4/450 using Sonnet Duet and another using OEM Apple Dual G4 module) but later replaced it with a Mac Geforce 3 card.
+The Cube's VRM board is one area of concern with higher system power draw and heat.)

 I welcome other Cube owner reports dual CPU mods or other customizations.